WINTER 2020-2021 / SPRING 2021

-The following Fall 2017 courses have been approved as acceptable substitutes for the "Other approved courses" in the GMG-BSBA, International Business track.
+The following winter / spring 2021 courses have been approved as acceptable substitutes for the "Other approved courses" in the GMG-BSBA, International Business track.

 - ANT 255 - 0001/ WGS 245-0002– Cultures of Africa

 Africa is a vast continent rich in cultural diversity.
 This course will explore a variety of African people and cultures south of the Sahara.
 Students will read ethnographic case studies about small-scale communities that focus on interrelated issues such as music, religion, politics, economics, geography, ethnicity, and gender.
 The course will consider the effects of colonial periods on indigenous populations but will emphasize post- independence Africans.
 Students will learn to challenge negative Western representations of Africa by focusing on the power and perseverance of African people and their cultures.
 Cr.
 3.

 - ANT 262/ /WGS 245 - Women, Arts & Global Tourism